35 best PR tools

 Talkwalker Alerts | Protect your reputation

 Reputation management refers to the monitoring of the reputation of an individual or brand and addressing any damaging content.
 Talkwalker Alerts is an easy and free way to to stay on top of your online reputation.
 It provides email updates of the latest relevant mentions on the Web.
-If you'd like to read more about protecting your online reputation, take a look at our blog - 8 Brilliant Online Reputation Management Tools.
+If you'd like to read more about protecting your online reputation, take a look at our blog - Best Online Reputation Management Tools & Guide.

 Your alerts take seconds to set up and deliver all the breaking news related to your specified search terms.
 News items are listed with a brief description alongside links to the news source.